AliciaFrederick/choice-and-chance/content/Game.md

 #### Time Points

-Tellers are awarded Time Points by the Arbiter.
+Tellers are awarded Time Points (TP) by the Arbiter.
 All points earned counts towards the group, not just the individual who earned it, and can be earned by several means:

 - Finding a required item
 - Saving anything